Suggested Dream11 Team for Royal Parma Cricket Club vs Kingsgrove Milan Cricket Club - ECS Rome 2020

 Predicted Playing XIs

-Royal Parma Cricket Club: Rajmani Singh, Harkamal Singh (wk), Mehmoor Javed, Sukhraj Singh, Deependra Singh Shekhawat, Mehboob Ahmed, Hardeep Singh, Balwinder Singh, Sukhpal Singh (c), Sheraz Afzal, Attiq Ur Rehman
+Royal Parma Cricket Club: Rajmani Singh, Mehmoor Javed (wk), Harkamal Singh, Attiq Ur Rehman, Sukhpal Singh (c), Sheraz Afzal, Hardeep Singh, Sukhraj Singh, Jabrar Afzal, Mehboob Ahmed, Gouravjeet Singh Mangat

-Kingsgrove Milan Cricket Club: Bentota Joy Lenin Perera (c), Ali Usman, Ahmad Raza, Sadeeth Varadharajah (wk), Sami Ullah, Zahid Hussain Cheema, Gohar Nisar, Hanain Hamid, Warnakulasuriya Tharindu Niman Fernando, Deshan Lankahaluge Fernando, Michele Batista
+Kingsgrove Milan Cricket Club: Joy Perera (c), Ahmad Raza, Dinuk Samarawickrama, NNDS Paththuwadura, Hasitha Bellanthuda, Sami Ullah, Ejaz Ul Haq Yasin, Zahid Cheema, Hanain Hamid, Michele Batista, Sadeeth Varadharajah (wk)

 Match Details